 Aggressive Behavior

-Hitting, kicking, or punching others are all examples of aggressive behavior in autistic children.
+Hitting, kicking, or punching others are all examples of aggressive behavior in children with autism.
 Unlike self-injurious behavior, aggression is directed at other people.
 The intention isn’t necessarily to hurt the other person.
 Instead, it’s the child’s way of communicating their displeasure, anxiety, or lack of understanding of a specific situation.

 Destructive Behavior